Avoiding A Wasp Sting

 Remove the Stinger

 Before you can treat the injury effectively, you must remove the stinger.
 Some sources recommend removing the stinger with a flat, non-sharp, makeshift tool (like a butter knife or a credit card) applied by scraping gently along the skin in the opposite direction of the sting.
 This will prevent the venom sack from releasing further toxins into the body (a risk if you use tweezers to pull out the stinger).
-It is, however, important to remove the stinger as quickly as possible (as this WebMD article confirms): if no flat object is readily available, then remove the stinger with whatever means you have at your disposal.
+It is, however, important to remove the stinger as quickly as possible (as WebMD confirms): if no flat object is readily available, then remove the stinger with whatever means you have at your disposal.

 Clean the Site